How To Combat Depression

 4. Positive Surroundings

 Surround yourself with supportive people and create a space free from negativity.
-Social connections play a crucial role in mental well-being.
+Social connections play an important role in improving mental well-being.

 Engaging with friends, family, or support groups can provide a sense of belonging and reduce feelings of isolation.
 Create a positive environment by surrounding yourself with individuals who uplift and encourage you.